 Call the attorneys at Michigan Auto Law for a free consultation

 Call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced attorneys if you were injured in a Lyft accident and you have questions about what to do to get the medical care you need and to protect your legal rights.
 Michigan Auto Law attorneys have spoken at national seminars and legal conferences, teaching injury lawyers across the country how to better handle rideshare crash cases and better protect our clients.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.